Telehealth Psychiatry

 • Bipolar IICycles of depression and elevated mood that disrupt daily life.

-• DepressionPersistent sadness, low energy, or loss of interest that won't lift on its own.
+• DepressionPersistent sadness, low energy, or loss of interest that hasn't lifted on its own.

 • Generalized AnxietyConstant worry or restlessness that feels hard to control.